maranasgroup/MechFind/README.md

 ## Getting Started

 To run the example, you will need a Python environment with the necessary scientific computing packages.
+Installation takes less than 2 minutes on a standard desktop computer.
+The demo notebook runs in approximately 30 seconds.

 ### Prerequisites